 Driving without a license can also be charged as a misdemeanor, which means a conviction leaves you susceptible to jail time and probation in addition to fines.
-Further, if convicted of VC 12500 as a misdemeanor, it will go on your criminal record and will appear on a background check (however, a misdemeanor expungement will prevent you from the requirement to disclose this conviction to a potential employer).
+Further, if convicted of VC 12500 as a misdemeanor, it will go on your criminal record and will appear on a background check (however, a misdemeanor expungement will allow you to truthfully not disclose this conviction to a potential employer).

 If you received your ticket in Los Angeles or Orange County, you can contact me below if you’re interested in obtaining representation for this offense.